 A simple element has a default value if any of these are true:

 The XSD default property exists.
-The default value is the property's value.
+The default value is the XSD default property's value.

 The XSD fixed property exists.
-The default value is the property's value.
+The default value is the XSD fixed property's value.

 The element has XSD nillable is 'true' and dfdl:useNilForDefault is 'yes'.
 The corresponding Infoset item will have the [nilled] member true, and the [dataValue] member will have no value.